SandraLeGrand/shear-stress-partition/README.md

 This repository includes *in situ* and derived datasets used by Ziegler et al. for the manuscript "Insights to shear stress partitioning from land surface albedo" under consideration for pubication in JGR-Atmospheres.

 ## Data
 Field data used for this experiment were collected from two study sites at the US Department of Agriculture - Agricultural Research Service (USDA-ARS) Jornada Experimental Range (JER) in southern New Mexico, USA (Webb et al., 2016a) and ten National Wind Erosion Research Network sites (Webb  et  al., 2016b).
 Data for the WEN sites can be downloaded from the public WEN data portal winderosionnetwork.org/data-portal/public-data.
-Data for the JER sites, however, must be collected directly from data logger memory cards and converted to readable format using proprietary Campbell Scientific decompression software.

 *In situ* and derived data values for JER Site 3 (Playa) and JER Site 4 (Open shrubland) for the period 1 April 2018 to 31 September 2018 are included in this repository.
 Detailed biophysical characteristics for each WEN and JER site are provided in Table 3 of Webb et al. (2016a) and Table 1 of Webb et al. (2016b), respectively.
-Although there are three other JER sites (sites 1, 2, and 5), only data from JER Site 3 and JER Site 4 are provided here.
+Although there are three other JER sites (sites 1, 2, and 5), only data from JER Site 3 and JER Site 4 are provided here and used for the analysis.

 **Minute-frequency datasets:**<br/>
 **TIMESTAMP** <- Datetime stamp in YYYY-mm-dd HH:MM:SS format (local standard time)<br/>